 - Create enabled categories in the disabled one.
 One enabled category per each site.
 Let's call them "site categories".

-- Move your product categories to the corresponding site categories.
+- Move your products to the corresponding site categories.

 - Hide your breadcrumbs.
 You need to hide them, because the link to the disabled category in the breadcrumbs will point to the root store page, which will not have any enabled categories in your case.